Newberry Springs, California: Film

 In 1987, the motion picture Bagdad Café was filmed in the area and the truck-stop restaurant featured in the film still stands.
 The motel in the film has crumbled, but its foundation remains.
 The cafe is now frequented by locals and visitors, but mostly by French and German tourists who are fans of the film.
 Prior to the film the restaurant had a different name.
 The Bagdad cafe was in nearby Bagdad/Chase Mine area.
 Gold from the Chase Mine helped establish the bank of the same name, Chase Manhattan.

 In 2015, Newberry Springs was one of the filming locations for the film Sky.

+The 2022 American psychological thriller film Don't Worry Darling, starring Florence Pugh and Harry Styles, was filmed around Newberry Springs, in particular at Volcano House.